GunithJakka/GunithJakka/README.md

 ## Hi there 👋

 I’m Gunith Jakka, a Software Development Engineer at Amazon with a strong background in web and enterprise applications.
-I recently completed my Master’s in Computer Science at Illinois Institute of Technology, and previously worked as a Software Engineer Intern at Leap of Faith Technologies Inc., where I focused on healthcare technologies and EHR integrations.
+I recently completed my Master’s in Computer Science at Illinois Institute of Technology, and previously worked as a Software Engineer at Leap of Faith Technologies Inc., where I focused on healthcare technologies and EHR integrations.

 ### Currently Working On
 - **AWS Elastic Cache**